Calibre Commences Mining at its High-Grade 6.8 g/t Gold Eastern Borosi Open Pit

-/EIN News/ -- VANCOUVER, British Columbia, April 18, 2023 (GLOBE NEWSWIRE) -- Calibre Mining Corp.
-(TSX: CXB; OTCQX: CXBMF) (the "Company" or "Calibre") is pleased to announce that mining commenced at its 100% owned, new high-grade Eastern Borosi open pit mine operation.
+VANCOUVER, British Columbia, April 18, 2023 (GLOBE NEWSWIRE) -- Calibre Mining Corp.
+CXBCXBMF (the "Company" or "Calibre") is pleased to announce that mining commenced at its 100% owned, new high-grade Eastern Borosi open pit mine operation.

 Darren Hall, President and Chief Executive Officer of Calibre, stated: "Mining from the Guapinol open pit at Eastern Borosi commenced on schedule and marks another significant milestone in Calibre's efforts to deliver on expectations and organically grow gold production.
 With Eastern Borosi open pit reserves at Guapinol of 6.8 g/t gold, we remain on track to deliver consolidated production of 250,000 – 275,000 ounces in 2023, a 20% increase over 2022.
 After inclusion of this additional high-grade ore, over one million tonnes of surplus processing capacity remains at our Libertad mill, demonstrating the potential for additional future growth.